-To gain the Certificate of Higher Education, you must successfully complete 4 compulsory 30-credit modules, worth a total of 120 credit points.
+To gain the certificate of higher education, you must successfully complete modules worth a total of 120 credit points.

 We welcome a wide range of qualifications, from the UK and abroad, and we will also consider your non-academic achievements.

-All modules are taught at university level and you should be able to read, write and speak English fluently.
-If you need extra language support you should consider enrolling on one of our academic English and language development modules.
+None.
+However, all modules are taught at university level and you should be able to read, write and speak English fluently.
+If you need help, we offer a range of academic English and language development modules.

 We are committed to doing everything we can to help you finance your studies.

 Fees are payable per module and vary depending on the course.
-Please click on the Course Structure tab and then click on the title of individual modules to see the fees for each module.
+Please view the Course Structure and then click on the title of individual modules to see the fees for each module.
 The overall cost of the certificate will depend on the modules you choose.